 Commercial banks are profit-making financial institutions that play a significant role in the financial system.
 Their sole purpose is to facilitate the receipt and expenditures in business transactions.

 Examples of commercial banks in Nigeria include First Bank, Guaranty Trust Bank, Access Bank et cetera.
+You can check out this post for some of the major functions of commercial banks in Nigeria.

 - Savings banks: